-MANNRS -- Minorities in Agriculture, Natural Resources and Related Sciences promotes academic and professional advancement by empowering minorities in agriculture, natural resources and related sciences.
+MANNRS Minorities in Agriculture, Natural Resources and Related Sciences - A non-profit organization that promotes academic and professional advancement by empowering minorities in agriculture, natural resources and related sciences.

-NACAA -- National Association of County Ag Agents is the organization for county ag professionals.
+NACAA National Association of County Ag Agents - The organization for county ag professionals.